Getting started with the salesforce Sales Cloud the right way is critical for successful implementation and project delivery.

 These tools include workflow and approval processes.
 There are also third party applications such as integrated electronic signatures on sales contracts that can boost salesperson productivity further.

-Get started the salesforce Sales Cloud
+Getting started the salesforce Sales Cloud

 Let’s move onto how the key features and components of the Sales Cloud.